Analysis | Marjorie Taylor Greene’s years-long campaign to disparage and attack Alexandria Ocasio-Cortez

-As we noted on Thursday, Greene has repeatedly targeted Ocasio-Cortez over the past few years, often disparaging the New York Democrat in dishonest, hyperbolic or unusually hostile terms.
-Greene rose to prominence in right-wing media through her embrace of wild conspiracy theories, including about various mass shootings.
+As we noted Thursday, Greene has repeatedly targeted Ocasio-Cortez over the past few years, often disparaging the New York Democrat in dishonest, hyperbolic or unusually hostile terms.
+Greene rose to prominence in right-wing media through her embrace of wild conspiracy claims, including about various mass shootings.
 She has expressed support of the dangerous QAnon movement, which alleges that prominent Americans, primarily Democrats, are involved in horrible crimes against children.
-She has also repeatedly indicated support for acts of violence against Democratic legislators.
+She has also repeatedly indicated support for acts of violence against Democratic lawmakers.

-Ocasio-Cortez has been a consistent target of Greene’s, in part because of her high-profile on the right as an enemy.
-By now, though, it’s clearly personal; a worrisome development given the heightened hostility on display in politics in general.
+Ocasio-Cortez has been a consistent target of Greene’s, in part because of her high profile on the right as an enemy.
+By now, though, it’s clearly personal — a worrisome development given the heightened hostility on display in politics in general.

 Here is a timeline of many of Greene’s attacks on Ocasio-Cortez.